aswinkp/bookingengine/Readme.md

 The test project won't be used in any real environment.

+##Solution Implementation

+Steps followed

+- Created a model Reservation, added FK to Listing and Hotel Room
+- Added Unique constraints in Reservation model to avoid double booking the same room
+- Added urls, views, serializers to create an API.
+- Added validation to serializers to avoid wrong input

 ## Summary:

 Extend Django Project with Django REST Framework for a simple prebuild booking app that have: